-They marched slowly, and, after three days reached the village of Totelo, where they found Kasongo.
-Here another long delay occurred, in order to build Kasongo a house.
+They marched slowly, and, after three days, reached the village of Totelo, where another long delay occurred, in order to build Kasongo a house, whom they found there.
 During the tedious weeks that followed, Cameron busied himself in writing, drawing, taking lunars and working them out.
 Evenings he would stroll out with his gun and shoot guinea-fowl and wood-pigeons to replenish his larder.
 An occasional visit to one of the chiefs varied the monotony.
 He says: